2 Days in Lima Itinerary: Iconic Sites & Fantastic Flavours

 2 Days in Lima for Countless Memories

-With these recommendations, your two days in Lima are sure to be filled with fun, flavour, and unforgettable experiences!
+With these recommendations, your two days in Lima are sure to be filled with fun, flavour, and unforgettable experiences.
 From wandering through ancient ruins and vibrant neighbourhoods to savouring world-renowned cuisine and taking in stunning coastal views.

-This short stop really gave us the recharge we needed after a long flight and before moving on to our next stop, Arequipa!
-If you are heading to Peru, we would highly recommend that you do the same… Take a couple nights to recoup in Lima.
-While you are here, make sure to try as many local restaurants as possible as the food is amazing!
+This short stop really gave us the recharge we needed after a long flight and before moving on to our next destination, Arequipa.
+If you are travelling to Peru as a family, we would highly recommend doing the same.
+Taking a couple of nights to settle in is a great way to adjust to the pace of travel with kids and ease into your Peru adventure.

 If you enjoyed this post, please pin it to Pinterest, save for later, and share with your travel buddies!